Deliverance (novel): Plot

 Ed briefs Bobby about taking Lewis downriver in the remaining canoe at first light in order to avoid being shot.
 Ed climbs to the top of the gorge, and hides to await the rifleman.
-Early the following morning, a man appears and Ed shoots him when he appears to see the traveler.
-The rifleman fires, missing Ed, but knocking him from the tree.
-Ed is gored by one of his own arrows on landing.
-He tracks the rifleman and finds him dead nearby.
-He returns the body to the top of the cliff.
+Early the following morning, a man with a rifle appears.
+The rifleman and Ed shoot at each other simultaneously.
+The rifle shot misses Ed, but knocks him from the tree in which he was perched.
+Ed is gored by one of his own arrows as he lands.
+He tracks the rifleman and finds him dead nearby, shot by Ed's arrow.
+Ed returns the body to the top of the cliff.
 As he does, he sees the canoe with Lewis and Bobby moving out into the river in the full light.
-Ed tries to identify the body, to see if the man was connected to the previous attack on Bobby.
-However Ed has been continually having homicidal thoughts about killing Bobby, fantasising about shooting him with the dead man's rifle, or stabbing him with a knife and eviscerating his innards and genitalia, and he reflects this desire to kill him in his harsh rebukes towards the fat useless country club-dwelling Bobby.

-Ed tries to lower the body to the riverbank, but it lands on rocks, destroying the face.
-Bobby cannot identify him.
-The men never know if Ed has killed an attacker or an unrelated hunter at the top of the gorge.
+Ed tries to lower the body down to the riverbank so Bobby can identify him, but it lands on rocks, destroying the face and leaving it unrecognizable.
+The men never know if Ed has killed their attacker or just an unrelated hunter at the top of the gorge.
 The pair weight and sink the corpse, along with other evidence.
 Ed, Bobby, and the severely injured Lewis then continue the journey in the remaining canoe.
+Internally, Ed begins having homicidal fantasies of killing Bobby, whom he views as a fat, useless club-dweller, via eviscerating him and mutilating his remains, which he reflects in harsh rebukes towards the latter.

 Below the gorge, they find Drew's body.
-Lewis confirms that he was shot by a rifle bullet.
+Ed brings Drew's body to Lewis and asks if he thinks Drew was shot or if the wound on his head could have been caused by a rock.
+Lewis believes Drew was shot, but they have no way to confirm for certain.
 Ed and Bobby sink Drew's body in the river to hide the evidence of any crime.

 Some time later, the men reach Aintry, where they explain that they suffered a canoeing accident at a falls upriver and that their friend Drew must have drowned.
-Ed and Bobby believe they have their story straight—Lewis feigns having few memories of the "accident" and thereby escapes questioning—but they soon learn that fragments of their demolished wooden canoe were recovered in Aintry a full day ahead of when they claim their accident occurred.

-They modify their story to reconcile this.
-They claim to have piled all four men into the remaining aluminum canoe, which suffered an accident wherein Drew was lost and assumed drowned.
-The deputy sheriff grows highly suspicious of them and tells the sheriff that his brother-in-law has been missing since the weekend.
-He thinks the strangers have something to do with it.
-After the sheriff and his men drag the river searching for Drew's body, the sheriff lets the threesome depart, warning them not to return to Aintry.
+Ed and Bobby believe they have their story straight, while Lewis feigns having only fleeting memories of the "accident" and thereby escapes questioning—but they soon learn that fragments of their demolished wooden canoe were recovered in Aintry a full day ahead of when they claim their accident occurred.
+They modify their story to reconcile this, claiming to have piled all four men into the remaining aluminum canoe, which suffered an accident wherein Drew was lost and assumed drowned.
+The deputy sheriff grows highly suspicious of them and tells the sheriff that his brother-in-law has been missing since the weekend, but the Sheriff, after he and his men drag the river searching for Drew's body, lets the threesome depart, warning them never to return to Aintry.